 Key Takeaways

-- Country club fitness centers offer a more personal, low-crowd environment compared to commercial gyms with high membership volumes.
+- Country club fitness centers offer a personal, low-crowd environment because membership is intentionally limited.

 - At Burlingame Country Club, the fitness center connects directly to a broader mountain lifestyle, not just a workout routine.